 Goodwill is recognized for the excess of the purchase price over the fair value of net assets of business acquired.
 Several factors give rise to goodwill in the Company's acquisitions, such as the expected benefit from synergies of the combination and the existing workforce of the acquired businesses.
 Unless circumstances otherwise indicate, goodwill is reviewed annually at December 31 for impairment.
 In evaluation of goodwill impairment, the Company performs a qualitative assessment to determine if it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-Prior to January 1, 2020, based on the qualitative assessment, if it is more likely than not that the fair value of each reporting unit is less than the carrying amount, the Company performed a two-step test to determine the amount of goodwill impairment.
-In Step 1, the Company compares the fair value of the reporting unit with its carrying amount, including goodwill.
-If the carrying amount of the reporting unit exceeds its fair value, the Company performs Step 2 and compares the implied fair value of goodwill with the carrying amount of that goodwill for that reporting unit.
-An impairment charge equal to the amount by which the carrying amount of goodwill for the reporting unit exceeds the implied fair value of that goodwill is recorded, limited to the amount of goodwill allocated to that reporting unit.
-Starting from January 1, 2020, the Company adopted ASU 2017-04, which simplifies the accounting for goodwill impairment by eliminating Step 2 from the goodwill impairment test.
-If the carrying amount of a reporting unit exceeds its fair value, an impairment loss shall be recognized in an amount equal to that excess, versus determining an implied fair value in Step 2 to measure the impairment loss.
-The impairment test is performed as of year-end or if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount by comparing the fair value of a reporting unit with its carrying value.
+Based on the qualitative assessment, if it is more likely than not that the fair value is less than the carrying amount, the Company performs a quantitative assessment to identify goodwill impairment and measure the amount of a goodwill impairment loss to be recognized.
+The impairment test is performed as of year-end or if events or circumstances changes indicate that it is more likely than not that goodwill is impaired.

-The Company had two reporting units, the express delivery business and the freight forwarding business, for purposes of allocating and testing goodwill for the year ended December 31, 2019, 2020 and 2021.
+The Company had two reporting units, the express delivery business and the freight forwarding business, for purposes of allocating and testing goodwill for the years ended December 31, 2020, 2021 and 2022.
 The Company conducted qualitative assessment to determine whether it is necessary to perform a quantitative goodwill impairment test.
 In assessing the qualitative factors, the Company considered the impact of key factors such as changes in the general economic conditions including the impact of COVID-19, changes in industry and competitive environment, stock price, actual revenue performance compared to previous years, and cash flow projection.
-Based on the results of the qualitative assessment completed as of December 31, 2019, 2020 and 2021, there were no indicators of impairment.
-Therefore, no impairment charge was recognized for the years ended December 31, 2019, 2020 and 2021.
+Based on the results of the qualitative assessment completed as of December 31, 2020, 2021 and 2022, the Company determined it was not more likely than not that the fair value of each reporting unit was less than its carrying amount.
+Therefore, no quantitative assessment was performed and no impairment charge was recognized for the years ended December 31, 2020, 2021 and 2022.

-For the years ended December 31, 2019, 2020 and 2021 (Amounts in thousands, except for share and per share data, unless otherwise stated)
+(Amounts in thousands, except for share and per share data, unless otherwise stated)